awsdocs/aws-php-developers-guide/doc_source/php_sns_code_examples.md

 The following code example shows how to confirm the owner of an endpoint wants to receive Amazon SNS messages by validating the token sent to the endpoint by an earlier Subscribe action\.

 **SDK for PHP**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code/sns#code-examples)\.

 ```